nbzero/ansible-wing-playbook/README.md

 This repository is the skeleton to do infrastructure as a code with Ansible + Docker.
 Assume that you already have understanding of Ansible and Docker you can continue with the following:

 - Ansible is use to run automated tasks from host preparation to service deployment.
-- Docker is use to contain services.
+- Docker is use to contain services which will get deployed by Ansible.
 - Combining two of above together created infrastructure as a code, which is a way to do and maintain infrastructure with codes that is easier to maintain and understand.